maishiroma/MCServerBootstrap/README.md

 ## General Server Management

-By default, rebooting and respinning up an instance will automatically set up the server for you.
-No need for any action on you!
+By default, rebooting and respinning up an instance will automatically set up the Minecraft Server for you.
+No need for any action on your part!

-Backup, restores and restarts can be performed via the following scripts:
+However, if needed, the following server actions can be performed:
+- **Stopping the Server**
+    - `/home/minecraft/scripts/stop.sh` (default location)
+        - Stops the Minecraft server (not the instance)
+            - Ex: `$ cd /home/minecraft/scripts && sudo ./stop.sh`
+        - To start up the Minecraft server again, run the `restart.sh` script
+- **Restarting the Server**
+    - `/home/minecraft/scripts/restart.sh` (default location)
+        - Restarts the Minecraft server (not the instance)
+            - Ex: `$ cd /home/minecraft/scripts && sudo ./restart.sh`
+- **Backup World**
     - `/home/minecraft/scripts/backup.sh` (default location)
         - Pushes up current state of server to Cloud Storage Buckets.
             - Ex: `$ cd /home/minecraft/scripts && sudo ./backup.sh`
-    - That this script will also get triggered automatically by a cronjob.
+        - This script will also be triggered automatically by a cronjob.
 By default it runs once a week on Sat at 3AM.
+- **Restore To Backup**
     - `/home/minecraft/scripts/restore_backup.sh` (default location)
-    - Restores the server world to the specified state (either by specifying a named backup or selecting one from the script)
+        - Restores the server world to the specified state
-        - Ex 1: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBackup`
+            - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBackup`
-        - Ex 2: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh`
-- `/home/minecraft/scripts/restart.sh` (default location)
-    - Restarts the Minecraft server (not the instance)
-    - Ex: `$ cd /home/minecraft/scripts && sudo ./restart.sh`

 To keep costs low, it is a good idea to stop this instance when it is not in use.
 This can be done via the GCP console and/or the CLI.